 4.11 Dual Enrollment

-In accordance with California Education Code Section 47602(b) and Title 5, California Code of Regulations Section 11965(a), no student may be enrolled at an IEM charter school at the same time they are enrolled at another public or private school, with the exception of the approved concurrent enrollment in a Regional Occupational Program (ROP) or community college course.
+In accordance with California Education Code Section 47602(b) and Title 5, California Code of Regulations Section 11965(a), no student may be enrolled at an IEM charter school at the same time they are enrolled at or taking classes from another public or private school, with the exception of the approved concurrent enrollment in a Regional Occupational Program (ROP) or community college course.